doerxia/hello-world/README.md

 Just a test for learning GitHub.

 Hi, there.
 Here is nothing important.
-Just to write something to test.
+Just to write something for testing.